 Making Your Own Clever Signs: Tips and TricksMarch 23, 2017

 With that being said, why not step up to the plate?
 A little paint and sandpaper can transform some old wood into something truly unique and beautiful.
-So, if you’re looking for some clever tricks to making the perfect “Home Sweet Home” sign, take a look at what we’ve discovered:
+So if you’re looking for some clever tricks to making the perfect “Home Sweet Home” sign, take a look at what we’ve discovered.

 Picking the Right Display

 Knowing how you want your sign to be displayed is the first step in deciding how you want to go about making it.
 If you’re making a sign for outside your home, you might want to consider doing a signpost style sign.
-Not only are these fairly straightforward to make, but you can also have fun playing with different styles and even different directions for the sign.
+Not only are these fairly straightforward to make but you can also have fun playing with different styles and even different directions for the sign.

 Another one of our favorite styles is the tiered hanging sign.
 This consists of separate planks which are connected to the one above it.
 Not only are these easy to make, but you can make some really interesting designs.
-Our favorite is the “IN” “OUT” and “Gone FISHING”, which is perfect if you’re an avid fisher or really just don’t want to be pestered by door-to-door solicitors.
+Our favorite is the “IN” “OUT” and “Gone FISHING” which is perfect if you’re an avid fisher or really just don’t want to be pestered by door to door solicitors.

+Once you’ve figured out what style of sign you want to make, and chosen your favorite phrase or slogan (If we started listing all the clever ones we’ve seen, it’d take a while) it’s time to choose your materials.
+Here you have a choice.
+You can go out and by some fresh planks from your local hardware store.
+However, if you want to do a bit of environmental goodness or just save some money, you might want to consider upcycling.
 Wooden pallets are a great place to start as they offer some good pieces of wood that are the right shape and size.
 With a little sanding, you can have them feeling smooth and looking good.
-Not only are pallets incredibly cheap (in a lot of cases you can get them for free), but recycling them gives them a better purpose than just being used for firewood.
+Not only are pallets incredibly cheap (in a lot of cases you can get them for free) but recycling them gives them a better purpose than just being used for firewood.

 Adding the Finishing Touches